freebsd/pkg/README.md

 pkgng package format is a tar archive which can be raw, or use the following
 compression: gz, bzip2 and xz, defaulting in xz format.

-The tar it self is composed in two types of elements:
+The tar itself is composed in two types of elements:

 * the special files at the begining of the archive, starting with a "+"
 * the datas.